bahrmichael/bahrmichael.github.io/_posts/2020-12-02-surprise-bills.md

 While there are folks who got their surprise bill reimbursed, please don't rely on this.

 ## Conclusion

-1. Secure Your Account With Multi Factor Authentication The first thing you should do is set up [MFA](#1-secure-your-account-with-multi-factor-authentication) and [Budget Alerts](#2-budget-alerts).
+The first thing you should do is set up [MFA](#1-secure-your-account-with-multi-factor-authentication) and [Budget Alerts](#2-budget-alerts).
 After that you can look into more advanced operations like Budget Actions to lock down your account if spending spikes.